mfsjr/manifold-dx/README.md

     - this will also turn on state diff output, when mutations are detected

 ##### What's Next
-- larger examples
+- Build optimizations
+- Larger, demanding example applications

-##### What's in a name?
+##### TL;DR What's in a name?
-"Manifolds" are concepts in engineering and mathematics that describe certain geometries, in our case pertaining to object graphs and the modifications we make to them, as well as the effect they have on reducing developer's code and required libraries:
+"Manifolds" are concepts in engineering and mathematics that describe certain geometries, in our case pertaining to object graphs and the modifications we make to them, as well as the effects they have on reducing the code that developer's have to write, and needing fewer accompanying libraries:

 "The concept of a manifold is central to many parts of geometry and modern mathematical physics because it allows complicated structures to be described